MicrosoftDocs/xamarin-docs/contributing-guidelines/voice-tone.md

 You should write your articles as though you are speaking directly to the reader.
 You should use the second person often (as I just have in these two sentences).
-Writing in second person doesn't always mean using the word 'you'in your sentence.
+Writing in second person doesn't always mean using the word 'you'.
 Write directly to the reader.
 Write imperative sentences.
 Tell your reader what you want them to learn.

 #### Inappropriate Style